At Comic-Con 2018, Shazam and Wonder Woman will try to rope in fans

 DC has a chance to redeem itself with teases for Wonder Woman 1984, as well as Aquaman.
 Actor Jason Momoa was among the highlights of last year's Justice League presentation, triumphantly charging down the aisle of the Hall H audience and leaving fans in stitches with his antics.
 Aquaman director James Wan more footage this year after showing a brief teaser and some concept art last year.
 The film hits theaters in December.

-While Warner Bros. has yet to confirm its schedule at Comic-Con (a spokesman hasn't responded to a request for comment), Shazam cinematographer Maxine Alexandre said on Instagram that a trailer would be coming.
+At the DC booth, costumes for Shazam were on display.
+A trailer is expected to debut on Saturday.
 The film, about a boy who can turn into a powerful superhero by uttering "Shazam," has seen a slow trickle of new images of Zachary Levi as the red-and-yellow costumed character.
 DC has its work cut out it in building interest for the character, since it's a step down from the likes of Batman or even Aquaman for casual viewers.

 DC and Warner Bros. also released title and release info on the new Joker film starring Joaquin Phoenix.
 It will be separate from another Joker film starring Jared Leto, who portrayed the Clown Prince of Crime in Suicide Squad.